TriplyDB/Documentation/docs/triplydb-changelog/index.md

 **Issues fixed**

-- `#9328` Captions to query visualizations in stories is too wide
+- `#9328` Captions to query visualizations in stories are too wide
 - `#9428` [SPARQL-IDE] API variables that are used in the query string are incorrectly colored

 ## 24.07.1 {#24.07.1}